atabegruslan/Travel-Blog-Android-Flutter/README.md

 # Travel Blog Android App

 - This is an update for https://github.com/Ruslan-Aliyev/Travel-Blog-Android
-- This is the Android App part of https://github.com/atabegruslan/Travel-Blog-Laravel-5-8
+- This is the Laravel part of https://github.com/atabegruslan/Travel-Blog-Laravel-5-8

 # Setup Flutter (Mac)